 4.7 Awards and results may be withheld if the student has an outstanding debt with Northland Polytechnic.

 5.1 The Chief Executive may refuse admission to any person who is deemed unsuitable under the provisions of The Act and amendments.

-5.4 Any person who has attained the age of twenty years may be granted special admission to a programme at Northland Polytechnic.
+5.4 Any person who has attained the age of twenty years may be granted special admission to a programme of study at Northland Polytechnic.
 Relevant prior learning experiences will be taken into account in the application.

-5.5 No person shall be admitted to a programme of study at Northland Polytechnic unless the Chief Executive or delegated representative is satisfied that the applicant can undertake the programme with a reasonable likelihood of success.
+5.5 No person shall be admitted to a programme of study at Northland Polytechnic unless the Chief Executive or delegated representative is satisfied that the applicant can undertake the programme of study with a reasonable likelihood of success.